olxbr/compressed-size-action/README.md

-# Essa action é um Fork
+# This action is a frok from preactjs/compression-size
-- criei o fork porque nunca aceitaram essa PR que atualiza a action pro Node 20: https://github.com/preactjs/compressed-size-action/pull/103
+- forked because we neede to update to Node 20 and this PR was never accepted: https://github.com/preactjs/compressed-size-action/pull/103

 # compressed-size-action